 DO-IT's commitment to the farmers and producers at origin is best expressed in the long term relationships with our partners in agriculture.
-Our partners range from corporations that unite rice field famers in India, and support them via socioeconomic projects, to a farmer (and former colleague of DO-IT) in Canada.
-All stories that need to be shared!
-Read about our partners here.
+Our partners range from corporations that unite rice field farmers in India and support them via socio-economic projects, to a farmer (and former colleague of DO-IT) in Canada.
+All beautiful stories of people and companies with the same drive to make organic the standard and make the world a little better.

 One of DO-ITs dedicated account managers, Frank, once had a dream about farming in North America, where the fields are endless and have no horizon.
 Today his farm is proud to be a partner of DO-IT, and not just for this one farm.
 “With a group of about 10 organic farms we supply DO-IT with organic black lentils and organic French green lentils through Remoué Family Farms Ltd”.
 A unique supply chain, open and as short as possible.